London Underground 1983 Stock: History

 As part of the development of the Fleet line in the 1970s, London Underground Acton Works began work on designing new rolling stock for the line.
 The design was finalised in 1978.
 60 6-car trains would be required for the full Fleet line, and around 30 trains required for the first phase to Charing Cross.
 However, declining ridership and cancellation of future phases of the now-Jubilee line meant that only 15 6-car trains were ordered from Metro-Cammell in 1982.

 The first train was delivered in August 1983, and first entered service in May 1984.
 All 15 trains had been delivered by May 1985.
 Some trains were returned to Metro-Cammell for modification after delivery, as they were 18 mm too wide.
 This embarrassment was picked up in the international press, as Metro-Cammell competed to win the rolling stock contract for the Singapore MRT.
 An increase in passenger numbers in the mid 1980s meant that another 16^{1}⁄_{2} sets were ordered in August 1986 (called Batch Two), entering service from November 1987.
 All trains were converted to one person operation from 1986 onwards.

 The 1983 stock owed much to the sub-surface D Stock in design.
 Like the D Stock, the 1983 Stock had single leaf doors, a similar orange interior and cab design.
-The single leaf doors allowed for a greater number of seats per car.
+The single leaf doors allowed for a greater number of seats per car, and would end up being the last deep-level tube trains with transverse seats to enter service (excluding the blue cars from the experimental 1986 Stock).
 It also featured headlights that were positioned underneath the train body, and "bobbles on springs" strap-hangers for standing passengers within, the last new trains to have them.
 All trains were formed of six carriages, made up of two three-car units, coupled together, with each unit consisting of two Driving Motor cars (DM) and a Trailer car (T).
 The six-car trains were therefore formed DM-T-DM+DM-T-DM.

 The 1983 Stock proved to be unreliable.
 Electrical generators for lighting the carriages often failed, as did the motors.
 Boarding of passengers was slow because of the single leaf doors.
 Generally, the trains were considered to be unpopular by passengers, and staff considered them unreliable.
 Subsequent design and engineering of rolling stock on the Underground was done by external contractors, with London Underground writing a train specification instead of designing the train itself.